-Learn how to quickly bulk load members into a Microsoft Team with these four steps.
+Learn how to quickly bulk-load add members into a Microsoft Teams channel with these four steps.

 Adding Members to a Microsoft Team

 There is a better way, and it’s easier than you might think.
-This solution is designed for owners of a Microsoft team who can start with a pre-established Office 365 Group, distribution list or security group that already contains most of the users they would like to add.
+This solution is designed for owners of a Microsoft team who can start with a preestablished Office 365 Group, distribution list, or security group that already contains most of the users they want to add.

-Currently, a Microsoft Team is limited to 5,000 users, but in May, Microsoft will begin rolling out an increase to 10,000 members!
+Microsoft Teams was limited to 5,000 users until May 2020, when Microsoft began rolling out an increase to 10,000 members.
 So, if you need to set up a large team, this process will save you a lot of time.

 Here it is, in four easy steps: